hsheikhm/GitHub-CV/README.md

 [**Code Examples**](#code-examples) | [**Skills**](#technical-skills-and-technologies) | [**Education**](#education) | [**Work Experience**](#work-experience) | [**Interests**](#interests) | [**Blog**](https://hsheikhm.wordpress.com/) | [**Twitter**](https://twitter.com/HSheikhM)

-Currently seeking a Junior Web Developer role.
+Currently seeking a Web Developer role with a focus on front-end/UI.

-Recently changed careers to focus all my energy and time in learning to code at [Makers Academy](http://www.makersacademy.com/).
-Having just graduated I feel that I have learnt more in these last 4 months than I did in my whole time at university and during my career.
-Thanks to Makers Academy, I now have a huge passion for not only software programming and design but also for working within a team in an agile manner.
+Whilst I was learning to code at [Makers Academy](http://www.makersacademy.com/) I had built a huge passion for responsive web-design and UI.
+After completing the course I was hungry to build some kind of UI and so I worked as a UI Designer at a tech-startup.
+I now feel that I have learnt more in this last year than I did in my whole time at university and during my previous career!
+The reason I have become fond of front-end design is because I love walking through a user's journey on a website and discovering all possible scenarios they could face.
+I then love putting that user's journey into design and seeing it developed in an agile manner.

 You can read my [blog](https://hsheikhm.wordpress.com/) to see just how much I have enjoyed learning how to code.